 Qurbani, or the festival of the sacrifice, is an important time of the year for all Muslims.
 This marks the sacrifice that Ibrahim (AS) was willing to make for Allah (SWT) and the miracle performed by Him, in which Ismail (AS) was spared and replaced by a goat.

 As such, the act of Qurbani is compulsory for all eligible Muslims.
-This is determined as a person being:
+This is determined as a person is:

 - Over the age of puberty